 How I Organize a Meetup

-Lessons from organizing developer communities over many years.
+Lessons from organizing developer communities for over a decade.

 Product and Process